PLBY Group: Segments

-Licensing

 The company licenses the Playboy name, the Rabbit Head design and other images, trademarks, and artwork to "appear on a wide range of consumer products including apparel, accessories, footwear, lingerie, jewelry, fragrances and home fashions."
 Its licensed products generate "more than $3 billion in global sales in more than 180 countries."
 The company's trademarks and copyrights are critical to the success and potential growth of its business as "Playboy is one of the most recognized, celebrated and popular consumer brands in the world."
 In 2019, Playboy ranked number 21 among the Top 150 Global Licensors by License Global magazine.
 As of 2013, the licensing accounts for about 65% of revenue.

 PB Lifestyle Ltd. is promoted by Mumbai-based entrepreneurs.
 Following their interests in media and entertainment, PB Lifestyle Ltd. has signed the master and exclusive franchise/licensee agreement with Playboy Enterprises USA (for ten years) for the use of the Playboy brand in India for various businesses.
 PB Lifestyle representatives have also stated that the company will adapt the Playboy brand to suit India's decency standards and will not allow content/material that is deemed "lascivious or appealing to prurient interests".

-Playboy first entered the Chinese market in a 1988 licensing deal with Hong Kong-based Chaifa Group.
+Playboy first entered the Chinese market in a 1988 licensing deal with Hong Kong–based Chaifa Group.
 By the early 1990s, Licenses were divided into subcategories of products and sold to mainland manufacturers.
 The company claimed roughly 650 stores by 2003.
 This had grown to 3100 by 2015.
 The company has attempted to open a club in Shanghai, once in 2004, and again in 2017.
 In May 2015, Playboy signed a 10-year licensing agreement with Handong United to manufacture and distribute fashion apparel.